Paroxysmisch/genome-assembly/dissertation/main.typ

 + Examine if @granola can help improve performance, especially during inference where the input overlap graphs are much larger than the partitioned subgraphs used during training.

-+ Analyze the Mamba's potential in extracting richer features directly from raw nucleotide-level read data, and improving model performance.
++ Analyze Mamba's potential in extracting richer features directly from raw nucleotide-level read data, and improving model performance.

 == Training, validation, and testing datasets <sec:datasets>
 @fig:dataset_summary provides details for the (maternal) chromosomes (and specifically the regions within them) used as the training, validation, and testing datasets.